FuzzingLabs/wasm_runtimes_fuzzing/README.md

 # Install honggfuzz-rs and subcommand in cargo
 cargo +nightly install --force honggfuzz

+# DO NOT INSTALL - FAIL FOR THE MOMENT
 # Install cargo-fuzz (libfuzzer for Rust) and subcommand in cargo
-cargo +nightly install --force cargo-fuzz
+# cargo +nightly install --force cargo-fuzz

 # Install afl-rs and subcommand in cargo
 cargo +nightly install --force afl